upost/spring-demos/README.md

 - @EnableJpaAuditing and @LastModifiedDate show JPA auditing

 - @Version annotation will activate record versioning and optimistic locking.
-Instead of overwriting each other, one thread will produce an ObjectOptimisticLockingFailureException.
+Instead of overwriting each other, one thread will produce an ObjectOptimisticLockingFailureException. (!!! do NOT use the org.springframework import, but the javax.persistence import!)

 - lastly, the CustomerService shows how to lock single objects to avoid the aforementioned exception (makes sense only in a single server environment, or with sticky session)